 there bulls were sacrificed to the Gods.

-For its fans La Corrida is of course rather an art than a sport, not to speak about the challenge of the man fighting against the beast.
 It is an archaic tradition that has survived in this country, just as the Toro Bravo has done.

 What a Corrida is about

 A Corrida starts with the paseillo, with everybody involved in the bullfight entering the ring and presenting himself to the public.
 Two Alguacilillos, on horse's back, direct themselves to the presidency and symbolically ask for the keys to the puerta de los toriles.
 Behind that door there are the bulls.
 With the door being opened and the first bull entering the ring the spectacle starts.